SebastianGo7/linux-sys-monitor-and-log-project/README.md

 Update Files if relevant changes

 9) Anomaly Detection of Logs
-Develop scripts for anomaly detection according to user input Create a script to display detected anomalies
+Develop scripts for anomaly detection according to user input for specific commands Create a script to display detected anomalies
 Update Files if relevant changes